romange/blog/content/post/seastar.md

 Consider, for example, the following code taken from Seastar's wiki page.
 It starts a listener loop on port 1234 that accepts server connections.
-For each accepted connection it writes a response into its socket and then closes it.
+For each accepted connection, it writes a response into the socket and then closes it.

 ```cpp
 seastar::future<> service_loop() {